skylight-hq/skylight.digital/pages/career_pathways/product-manager.md

 {% include role_level.html level='II' %}

-A product manager is usually leading and/or collaborating on a multidisciplinary team.
+A product manager II is usually leading and/or collaborating on a multidisciplinary team.
 At this level, you’ll be expected to work independently on a team.

 You’ve worked in most stages of the product development lifecycle.